 As Samsung Pay is launched recently, it supports very few devices.
 These are mainly higher mid-range and flagship devices from Samsung.
 But the company clarifies that this app will be available in its future smartphones.
-The current devices which support this app are as follows.
+However, there are still many Samsung Phones which supports Samsung Pay.

 Some rumours are indicating that it will also be available for Samsung J series smartphones.
 Note that Samsung J series contains entry-level to mid-level smartphones from Samsung.
 It includes some of the best-selling phones such as Galaxy J5, J7, J7 Prime etc. If it happens, the reach of Samsung Pay will significantly increase.

 - You need a supported phone and a stable internet connection.

 - To use samsung pay, you also need a Samsung ID and password.
 You can get these by registering for Samsung account.

 - Also, don’t forget to add your Samsung account to your phone.
 Go to settings>>Accounts>>Add account.